-Allan-Marks Type post Author David Klinghoffer Date July 2, 2025 CategoriesEthicsIntelligent DesignNeuroscience & Mind Tagged , algorithms, Allan CP, artificial intelligence, capitalism, creativity, employment, ethics, Her (movie), human creativity, Joaquin Phoenix, Los Angeles, operating system, Robert J. Marks, Scarlett Johansson, The Science Dilemma For Better or Worse?
+Allan-Marks Type post Author David Klinghoffer Date July 2, 2025 CategoriesEthicsIntelligent DesignNeuroscience & Mind Tagged , algorithms, Allan CP, artificial intelligence, capitalism, creativity, employment, ethics, human creativity, Los Angeles, operating system, Robert J. Marks, The Science Dilemma For Better or Worse?
 Robert J. Marks on Our AI Future David Klinghoffer July 2, 2025 Ethics, Intelligent Design, Neuroscience & Mind 2 Mine is among the less weighty problems facing AI ethics, a subject I was glad to see Dr. Marks addressing.
 Read More ›

-lightbulbs Type post Date May 2, 2025 CategoriesEvolutionIntelligent DesignNeuroscience & Mind Tagged , creativity, Eric Holloway, escalator, evolutionary processes, human creativity, large language models, Lovelace test, Minding the Brain, mountain climbing, naturalistic explanations, parallel universes, Pat Flynn, Planck cubes, Planck time, randomness, Richard Taylor, Robert J. Marks II, Selmer Bringsjord, Wyoming Can We Credit Human Creativity to Blind Evolution?
+lightbulbs Type post Date May 2, 2025 CategoriesEvolutionIntelligent DesignNeuroscience & Mind Tagged , creativity, Eric Holloway, evolutionary processes, human creativity, large language models, Lovelace test, Minding the Brain, naturalistic explanations, parallel universes, Pat Flynn, Planck time, randomness, Robert J. Marks II, Selmer Bringsjord, Wyoming Can We Credit Human Creativity to Blind Evolution?
 Science and Culture May 2, 2025 Evolution, Intelligent Design, Neuroscience & Mind 4 The genius of the human mind requires an external, intelligent source beyond the material world.
 Read More ›

 1280px-Leafy_Sea_Dragon-Phycodurus_eques_(23694746864) Type post Author David Klinghoffer Date May 23, 2019 CategoriesArtsHuman ExceptionalismNeuroscience & MindPhilosophy Tagged , __nedited, active information, algorithms, artificial intelligence, California, computer simulations, computers, creativity, curator, Darwin Devolves, Darwinism, entrepreneurship, evolution, George Gilder, human creativity, inspiration, intelligent design, Michael Behe, programmer, Robert J. Marks II, science, Steve Forbes, William A. Dembski Robert Marks on Evolution and Creativity David Klinghoffer May 23, 2019 Arts, Human Exceptionalism, Neuroscience & Mind, Philosophy 4 In our culture, crossing a range of thought disciplines, one views says that AI, entrepreneurship, and evolution can dispense with creativity.
 The algorithm is all!
 Read More ›